Ready to Learn (grant program): 2020–2025

 Entering the 2020s, PBS expressed its interest in focusing curriculum goals towards critical thinking, collaboration, functional literacy, and world of work knowledge and skills.
 The network also planned on expanding both its RTL television lineup as well as creating new short form video content and podcast episodes.
 Due to the impact of the COVID-19 pandemic, PBS also hoped to further support integrative learning that values at-home, community, and virtual learning.
 By then, new shows produced under the initiative also included Lyla in the Loop and Work It Out Wombats!.

 On May 6, 2025, the RTL grants were abruptly terminated by the U.S. government, as part of an executive order by the second Trump administration to cease any federal funding to PBS and NPR.
 The Department of Education stated that the grants promoted the production of programming containing "divisive ideologies and woke propaganda" that were not aligned with the priorities of the Trump administration.

-PBS has stated that they will work with Congress and the administration to preserve funding for the program, according to PBS.